Protecting the rights and freedoms that allow people with disabilities to live, learn and work.

 Our Mission

-The mission of ADA Watch is to promote and defend the civil and human rights of people with physical, mental, and all types of disabilities.
+The mission of ADA Watch and the Coalition for Disability Rights & Justice (CDRJ) is to promote and defend the civil and human rights of people with physical, mental, and all types of disabilities.
+We work to AMPLIFY the voices of the U.S. Disability Rights Movement,

 curve 1a